securechell/tryhackme-labs/advent-of-cyber-2024/day-9.md

-# Day 9: Nine o'clock, make GRC fun, tell no one
+# Day 9: Nine o'clock, make GRC fun, tell no one.

 ### Introduction to GRC